tkeqin/Seven-Teen_Project1_SAD_20232024/information_gathering_&_requirement/requirement_analysis/Non-functional_Requirement/README.md

 3. Book status

-   - The library management system only provide the books status that is available or not available only.The system did not mentioned the books is already reserved or already ceckedout and did not immediately provide the real-time book status updates.Therefore the users need to wait some times for the updated or can check it by going to library.This will cause the users confusing about the books status whether the books was reserved , available or checked out.
+   - The library management system only provide the books status that is available or not available only.The system did not mentioned the books is already reserved or already checked out and did not immediately provide the real-time book status updates.Therefore the users need to wait some times for the updated or can check it by going to library.This will cause the users confusing about the books status whether the books was reserved , available or checked out.

 4. Overdue books and the reserving / borrowing / returning system